interlock-network/access-nft/README.md

 You will find the following:

-1) suite of node.js application and server scripts
+1) suite of node.ts application and server scripts (compiled to .js and ready to run)
 2) archived demo application version that relies on micropayements to authenticate

 As this is a _general_ framework, it will be up to you to create your own UI frontend.
 To experience a minimal application of a Universal Access NFT, get started with the demonstration CLI app below: